pghalliday/ce-front-end/README.md

 ## Features

+- Accepts HTTP connections
-- Accepts websocket (engine.io) connections
+- Accepts engine.io connections
 - Connects to a ce-operation-hub instance using 0MQ

 ## Starting the server